Christopher Hill (historian): Career

-Later academic career and politics

 Hill returned to Oxford University after the war to continue his academic work.
 In 1946 he and other Marxist historians formed the Communist Party Historians Group.
 In 1949 he applied for the chair of History at the new Keele University, but was turned down because of his Communist Party affiliations.
-In 1952 he helped to create the journal Past and Present.
+In 1952 he helped to create the academic journal Past and Present.

 Hill was becoming discontented with the lack of democracy in the Communist Party.
 However, he stayed in the party after the Soviet invasion of Hungary in 1956.
 He left in the spring of 1957 after one of his reports to the party congress was rejected.

-After 1956 Hill's academic career ascended to new heights.
+After 1956 Hill's academic career continued to ascend.
 His studies in 17th-century English history were widely acknowledged and recognised.
 His first academic book, Economic Problems of the Church from Archbishop Whitgift to the Long Parliament, appeared in 1956.
 Like many of his later books, it was based on his study of printed sources accessible in the Bodleian Library and on secondary works produced by other academic historians, rather than on research in the surviving archives.
 In 1965 Hill was elected Master of Balliol College.
 He held the post from 1965 to 1978, when he retired (he was succeeded by Anthony Kenny).
 Among his students at Balliol was Brian Manning, who went on to do historical research they developed the field’s understanding of the English Revolution.
 At Oxford, Hill acted as Senior Member of the exclusive Stubbs Society.

 Many of Hill's most notable studies focused on 17th-century English history.
 His books include Puritanism and Revolution (1958), Intellectual Origins of the English Revolution (1965 and revised in 1996), The Century of Revolution (1961), Anti-Christ in 17th-century England (1971) and The World Turned Upside Down (1972).

 Hill retired from Balliol in 1978, when he took up a full-time appointment for two years at the Open University.
 He continued to lecture from his home at Sibford Ferris, Oxfordshire.